cdomet-d/irc/.documentation/command-spec.md

     in case of failure display ERR_NEEDMOREPARAMS

 (2) isRegistered -> check if the password is already set
-    in case of failure displayERR_ALREADYREGISTERED
+    in case of failure display ERR_ALREADYREGISTERED

 (3) pwMatch() -> checks to see if the given password is correct \
     in case of failure display ERR_PASSWDMISMATCH